 ACCOMMODATION AND MEALSAccommodations and most meals are included in program fee.

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

 If vaccinations or medicines are needed according to the CDC, you can make arrangements with your healthcare provider or the DeWeese Health Center as soon as possible for immunization appointments.
 Appointment openings are limited and they may have to order your vaccine, which takes time.
 Plan accordingly.

 |Cost Description||Amount||Pay to|

 |GeoBlue International Medical Insurance||$25.20||CAS via Cashnet|

 Estimated personal costs (Not Included): Passport ($135), 2 meals (~$25), and spending money (~$250)

-Payment Instructions: Please submit all deposits and payments through the CAS cashnet site (excluding the $60 application fee).
+Payment Instructions: Please submit all deposits and payments through the CAS cashnet site (excluding the $60 application fee, which will be paid to the Office of Global Education in this application).
 Specific instructions to follow after program acceptance.